AngerSolutions/angersolutions.github.io/rules/readme.md

 📶 CONNECTION
 -------------

+* It's your responsibility to ensure you have a reasonably stable connection for all activities.
 * Your device is expected to be plugged in, at ALL times.
   If your battery is dying DON'T interrupt the group.
   Handle it on your own.
 It's NOT our problem.